Bike Newport

 You Have The Power: FREE E-Bike Safety Classes

-E-Bikes are a popular way to commute, explore and get out on the road.
-Following is essential information, education and training to keep new and returning riders safe on your e-bikes.
+E-bikes are a great way to commute, explore, and get out on the road.
+Our free classes give new and returning riders the skills to ride safely and confidently.

-In Part 1 Learn the best ways to ride legally and safely and to take care of your e-bike.
+Part 1 — Learn how to ride legally and safely, and how to care for your e-bike.

-In Part 2 Practice techniques and skills on our bikes, including a group ride.
+Part 2 — Practice techniques and skills on the road, including a group ride.

 Requirements: